Phlegm-Heat in the Middle Burner

 To diagnose a pattern, analyzing a patient's pulse as well as their tongue is common practice.
 In the case of Phlegm-Heat in the Middle Burner patients tend to exhibit rapid (Shu) or wiry (Xian) pulses as well as a red tip tongue with yellow coating.

 Patterns aren't exactly the Chinese Medicine equivalent to Western diseases, they're rather the underlying causes behind diseases or health conditions.
-Here Phlegm-Heat in the Middle Burner is thought to sometimes induce conditions such as peptic ulcers, hepatitis or chronic cholecystitis (as well as three others).
+Here Phlegm-Heat in the Middle Burner is thought to sometimes induce conditions such as peptic ulcers, chronic hepatitis or hepatitis (as well as eight others).

 Pulse type(s): Rapid (Shu) or wiry (Xian)